 I realised I had to save for Christmas, so since then I have always put away a small amount each month.

-As I wrote back in August, it is always best to start early when it comes to Christmas.
+It is always best to start early when it comes to Christmas.
 But if you haven’t, is it now too late to save for Christmas?
 If you make a massive effort you could still put some money away.

 How to save for Christmas